operationspeople21/operationspeople21.github.io/cfp.md

 ### Submission Requirements

 Papers should be submitted on [easychair](https://easychair.org/conferences?conf=operationspeople21).
-There are no formatting requirements or page limits, but we will instruct reviewers that they do not have to read past the first 8 pages.
+There are no formatting requirements or page limits, except that papers be in single column format.
+However, we will instruct reviewers that they do not have to read past the first 8 pages.
 Please ensure that relevance to the workshop theme, scientific merit, and any potential for impact are evident in the first 8 pages.
 Submitted pdfs should be fully anonymized.